bradhawbaker/collapsible-sliding-panel/README.md

-slidingPanelContent | The content that is to be rendered inside the sliding panel collapseCallback | The callback function that is called when the sliding panel is expanded or collapsed collapsiblePanelOpen | The boolean sets the initial expanded (true) / collapsed (false) state of the sliding panel; defaults to collapsed (false)
+slidingPanelContent | The content that is to be rendered inside the sliding panel collapseCallback | The callback function that is called when the sliding panel is expanded or collapsed collapsiblePanelOpen | The boolean sets the initial expanded (true) / collapsed (false) state of the sliding panel; defaults to collapsed (false) tooltipText | Values appear as tooltips on the panel button: `tooltipText.expand` and `tooltipText.collapse`. `tooltipText` is optional and defaults to "Expand" and "Collapse", respectively.

 Style class names were added as properties for this component so that different styles could be assigned to different instances of the sliding panel within a single application.